It’s hard to be assertive. It’s even more hard when you have to say NO assertively.

-Is there a more difficult word in the English language than NO?
-It’s a difficult word to hear, and just as hard to say to others.
+Is there a more difficult word in the English language?

-It creates feelings of guilt or rudeness, to point that many of us apologise for saying NO when it frankly might be the healthiest option.
+It creates feelings of guilt or rudeness, to the point many of us apologise for saying NO when – frankly – it’s often the healthiest option.

 Or, in reverse, if one says yes but doesn’t really mean it, the same word can make people feel anxious, frustrated or angry.

-This fantastic article from the American Management Association in 2020 is on its website in full, but here are the nine key points.
+This wonderful article from the American Management Association in 2020 is on its website in full, but here are the nine key points.

 2. Say “no” firmly and calmly.